 The Christians at Smyrna needed this reminder about Who their Savior is.
 He is permanent.
 In a changing world, it's great to know One who does not change.
 And He is powerful.
 Death is a defeated foe to Him, and so too, to His followers.

 Here's the key to stability in life.
-Stable people are those who know they have a Savior, Jesus Christ.
-They grasp that their Savior is permanent and powerful.
+Stable people are those who know they have a Savior, Jesus the Christ, and then grasp that their Savior is permanent and powerful.